waadsamkri/Simple-Calculator/README.md

 It show to the user a menu with different possible operations.
 The menu  contain at least seven different operations.
 The last option in the menu  allow the user to end the program.

+DATE: Novamber-2020
+AUTHORS: Waad Samkari
+USER INSTRUCTIONS: This is a Java project.
+Use a BlueJ app to open this project.